pranavraja/jira-py/README.md

 There's also `scripts/search`, `scripts/edit_comment`, `scripts/delete_comment`, and `scripts/transition` for you to try out, they should be self-explanatory.
 Run them without any arguments to get usage details.
 Have a look at the API and you can probably easily extend it to do other things.

+# Credentials

+Credentials are stored in a plain-text config file in `.jira.cfg` with `600` permissions, so they can only be read by you (similar to the approach that the `svn` command line client takes).

+If you need to change the credentials or API details, just remove the `.jira.cfg` file and next time you run a query you will be prompted to update it.

+If you need to connect to multiple jira instances, it's probably easiest just to copy the cloned repo to another directory and run the second copy with your different credentials.

+# Color-coding statuses

+You can add a `colors` section in your `.jira.cfg` containing a mapping of statuses to colors.
+Any of the available [termcolor](http://pypi.python.org/pypi/termcolor/) colors is valid.
+A default color coding will be generated when the `.jira.cfg` is first created, which you can add to to customise the colors.

 # API

 The main API is in `lib/jira.py`.
 You can read the [annotated source code](http://pranavraja.github.com/jira-py/docs/jira.html).
 Note that the API will probably change around a lot as I just started this.